‘Kpop stan’ is a term that, according to Urban Dictionary

 , refers to “a person who has a slight obsession with Kpop and will reference it at any time anywhere”.
 Although correct, such description is not exhaustive: in recent times, the fandom has indeed evolved from mere devotees of Korean idols to budding political activists

 , channeling the same passion and enthusiasm typically employed to help their favourite singers topping the music charts to address current political and social issues.
-Kpop stans are thus rising as a new political force
+Kpop stans are rising as a new political force

 , as young defenders of justice armed with a keyboard and backed up by a powerful network of passionate fellow fans.

-It is however important to point out how the online activism performed by Kpop stans can take the most various forms, analogue or at times contrasting to the kind of political activism taking place in the US.
-In this regard, it is necessary to take into consideration the global reach of such social movement, as Kpop fandoms are not confined to specific geographical borders and, consequently, their activities are not limited to a specific social and political context.
+It is important, however, to point out how the online activism performed by Kpop stans can take the most various forms, analogue or at times contrasting to the kind of political activism taking place in the US.
+In this regard, it is necessary to take into consideration the global reach of this social movement, as Kpop fandoms are not confined to specific geographical borders and, consequently, their activities are not limited to a specific social and political context.
 Therefore, instead of considering Kpop stans as a uniform group of fans, one should rather analyze such a community as a conglomerate of people of very different backgrounds; bearing in mind their specific geographical and social context.